 Who We Are

 The Institute for Religious Research (IRR) is a nondenominational, evangelical Christian ministry of apologetics and discernment.
 It was founded by Roger Hansen, a Christian businessman who serves still today as Chairman of the Board of Directors.
 IRR, which was originally known as Gospel Truths Ministries, was established as a nonprofit, 501(c)(3) organization in 1986 and officially changed its name in 1989.
 From that time until his passing in November 2007, Luke P. Wilson was IRR’s Executive Director.
-Throughout this entire period Luke worked alongside Joel Groat, who continues as IRR’s Director of Ministries.
+Throughout this entire period Luke worked alongside Joel Groat, who served as Ministries Director.
 From September 2008 until September 2018, Robert M. Bowman Jr., a biblical scholar with twenty-five years of experience in apologetics and discernment ministry, served as IRR’s Executive Director.
 In October 2018, Dr. Bowman resigned his position and Joel B. Groat, who has been with IRR since 1987, was appointed as Executive Director.

 We desire to promote — in a thoughtful and gracious manner — the exclusive claims of Jesus Christ as Savior and Lord, as revealed in the Bible.
 For more information about what we believe, please read our Statement of Faith.

 Joel B Groat

-Joel B. Groat has served with IRR since 1987, first as a Research and Counseling Associate, then as Coordinator of Spanish Language Ministries and later as Director of Domestic and International Ministries, and now as Executive Director.
+Joel B. Groat has served with IRR since 1987, first as a Research and Counseling Associate, then as Coordinator of Spanish Language Ministries and later as Director of Ministries, and now as Executive Director.
 A missionary kid and later a missionary himself in Venezuela, Joel has spoken hundreds of times for IRR throughout North, Central, and South America as well as in Spain, Central Europe and Madagascar.
 On his numerous trips to Latin America he has distributed hundreds of thousands of pieces of literature on Mormonism, Jehovah’s Witnesses, and other apologetics-related issues, and has been the featured guest on various radio and television programs.
+He currently cohosts the Unveiling Grace Podcast with Dr. Lynn Wilder.